mitsuoxv/us-tariffs-on-china/README.md

   - [Chinese shares in US imports in tariff imposed goods and others in pdf](output/chinese-shares.pdf)
+  - [Chinese shares in HTS 8 digit imports by tariff schedule (2018) in pdf](output/chinese-shares2.pdf)

 I have downloaded three USTR documents which list 8 digit HTS (Harmonized Tariff Scedule of the United States) codes of goods to